 Please note that equipment requests will be fulfilled, if possible.
 A confirmation will be sent, if the requested equipment is available.
 Facilitators/Moderators should make their own arrangements for their proposed activities (e.g. handouts).

 Failure to observe these guidelines may result in disqualification.

-- Abstracts are limited to 400 words in total.
+- Abstracts main text are limited to 400 words in total.